Reduce Anxiety and Depression in Patients with Spinal Cord Injury with Mindfulness

 By John M. de Castro, Ph.D.

+“Spinal cord injury (SCI) occurs when the spinal cord is damaged (such as through traumatic injury), and often leads to partial or complete loss of motor and/or sensory function below the level of injury.”
 Spinal cord injury is devastating to the individual.
-It results in a permanent cutting off the muscles of the body from the central nervous system and as a result paralysis.
-The severity of the paralysis depends on the location of the injury of the spine with the higher the injury the more widespread the paralysis.
-Worldwide there are approximately 375,000 people with a spinal cord injury.
-In the U.S. there are 17,000 new cases of spinal cord injury each year.
-Spinal cord injuries not only produce paralysis but reduce productivity and life expectancy.
-Indeed, people with spinal cord injuries have lower rates of school enrollment and economic participation and are two to five times more likely to die prematurely.
+It results in a permanent cutting off the central nervous system from control of the muscles of the body and as a result paralysis.
+The severity of the paralysis depends on the location of the injury of the spine with the higher up the injury is on the spine the more widespread the paralysis.
+In the U.S. there are approximately 17,000 new cases of spinal cord injury each year.
+The World Health Organization summarizes the problem: “Every year, around the world, between 250 000 and 500 000 people suffer a spinal cord injury (SCI)”.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Hearn, J. H., & Cross, A. (2020).
 Mindfulness for pain, depression, anxiety, and quality of life in people with spinal cord injury: a systematic review.
 BMC neurology, 20(1), 32. https://doi.org/10.1186/s12883-020-1619-5